Bomps4/TAFFO/doc/BuildingLLVM.md

 The following options are OS-dependent but can be removed if you wish:

-- `-DLLVM_USE_LINKER=gold`: The default linker on Linux (GNU ld) is so slow and uses so much RAM that building LLVM can consume more than 32 GB of RAM even on a 4 core machine.
-By specifying this option we tell CMake to use the `gold` linker instead, which uses less RAM and is faster.

-  GNU ld has been observed grinding a 20 core machine with 70 GB of RAM to a complete halt because 20 parallel linking jobs exhausted the entire 70 GBs.
-  Whatever your machine is, it is guaranteed it is not powerful enough to build LLVM with GNU ld.
 - `-DLLVM_PARALLEL_LINK_JOBS=1`: To improve our chances of success on Linux even more the LLVM devs have introduced this option which limits the amount of parallel linking jobs. `1` is a conservative value here, on a 20 core machine